• 1997

 Play hard, train harder

+In the Summer of 2010, I was recruited to play collegiate golf at the University of Illinois in Urbana-Champaign (USA), coached by former PGA Tour player Mike Small.
 I had a difficult time adjusting to life in America during my first semester (I realised that my English, learnt primarily at school and from the sitcom ‘Friends’ wasn’t good enough) and was extremely homesick.
 In fact, during the winter break I almost decided not to return to college at all.

 After some convincing from my parents and teammates I decided to return to Illinois, and I am so glad I did.